zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

-zhmc_cpc_iip_processor_usage_ratio                      C     G     Usage ratio across all zIIP processors of the CPC zhmc_cpc_iip_shared_processor_usage_ratio               C     G     Usage ratio across all shared zIIP processors of the CPC zhmc_cpc_iip_dedicated_processor_usage_ratio            C     G     Usage ratio across all dedicated zIIP processors of the CPC zhmc_cpc_channel_usage_ratio                            C     G     Usage ratio across all channels of the CPC zhmc_cpc_accelerator_adapter_usage_ratio                D     G     Usage ratio across all accelerator adapters of the CPC zhmc_cpc_crypto_adapter_usage_ratio                     D     G     Usage ratio across all crypto adapters of the CPC zhmc_cpc_network_adapter_usage_ratio                    D     G     Usage ratio across all network adapters of the CPC zhmc_cpc_storage_adapter_usage_ratio                    D     G     Usage ratio across all storage adapters of the CPC zhmc_cpc_power_watt                                     C+D   G     Power consumption of the CPC zhmc_cpc_ambient_temperature_celsius                    C+D   G     Ambient temperature of the CPC zhmc_cpc_humidity_percent                               C+D   G     Relative humidity
+zhmc_cpc_iip_processor_usage_ratio                      C     G     Usage ratio across all zIIP processors of the CPC zhmc_cpc_iip_shared_processor_usage_ratio               C     G     Usage ratio across all shared zIIP processors of the CPC zhmc_cpc_iip_dedicated_processor_usage_ratio            C     G     Usage ratio across all dedicated zIIP processors of the CPC zhmc_cpc_channel_usage_ratio                            C     G     Average fraction of time the channels of the CPC were processing I/O zhmc_cpc_accelerator_adapter_usage_ratio                D     G     Average fraction of time the accelerator adapters of the CPC were processing I/O; Omitted if there are no such adapters zhmc_cpc_crypto_adapter_usage_ratio                     D     G     Average fraction of time the crypto adapters of the CPC were processing I/O; Omitted if there are no such adapters zhmc_cpc_network_adapter_usage_ratio                    D     G     Average fraction of time the network adapters of the CPC were processing I/O; Omitted if there are no such adapters zhmc_cpc_storage_adapter_usage_ratio                    D     G     Average fraction of time the storage adapters of the CPC were processing I/O; Omitted if there are no such adapters zhmc_cpc_power_watt                                     C+D   G     Power consumption of the CPC zhmc_cpc_ambient_temperature_celsius                    C+D   G     Ambient temperature of the CPC zhmc_cpc_humidity_percent                               C+D   G     Relative humidity